Group pace, on demand.

 02 · Year-over-year

-Same period last year, automatically.
+Same period last year, in the same view.

 The pace report is no longer a Friday project.